 Rats, rodents and pest control

-Rodents at your property can be particularly unpleasant and we are aware that our sewers can provide the perfect habitat for them to live and move about.
+Rodents at your property can be very unpleasant.
+We're aware that our sewers can provide the perfect habitat for them to live and move about.

-If a rodent infestation is present in sewers affecting your property we will work in conjunction with the local authorities, private pest control companies and the Environment Agency to resolve the issue.
+If a rodent infestation is present in sewers affecting your property we'll work with the local authorities, private pest control companies and the Environment Agency to resolve the issue.

 What can cause rodents?